ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 SSH Keys are used to allow secure access to the EC2 instances that are created to host the Sample Application.

-For the purposes of this application, we will be using RSA-4096 as the encryption algorithm for the SSH Key Pair.
+For this application, we will be using RSA-4096 as the encryption algorithm for the SSH Key Pair.

 The configuration of the SSH Key is: